 Step #7: Send your elderly relative to rehab

-Detoxification should be followed with a programme of rehabilitation.
+Detoxification should be followed by a programme of rehabilitation.
 Rehabilitation incorporates a significant element of psychological treatments such as counselling and cognitive behaviour therapy.

 Step #8: If abstinence is not possible, encourage safe levels of drinking